Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 functions *can't* use this syntax, so the two are kept strictly separate.
-You need to know in advance if the function you're calling is a later function, **but the compiler will usually tell you when you did it wrong** before you even run the program.
-So don't worry.
+You need to know in advance if the function you're calling is a later function, **but the compiler will in many cases tell you when you did it wrong** before you even run the program.
+For the other uncaught cases, you'll get an `InvalidCallError`.

 ### Rule 2: You can't inline nest later calls.